Access and Equity

 This organisation is committed to providing and maintaining a safe and healthy environment for the benefit of all clients, visitors and employees.

 Withdrawal from the course is available to all students at any time; however, every effort will be made to encourage and support you to continue with your studies.
-You should also be aware of this organisations refund policy when making the decision to withdraw.
+You should also be aware of this organisation’s refund policy located in the Course Fees, Payments and Refunds section of the Terms and Conditions when making the decision to withdraw.

 - At the discretion of this organisation if the terms and conditions have not been adhered to.